-The rules impose restrictions not just on the seller but also the purchaser, leaving it open for interpretation on whether the ban on selling cattle for slaughter applies only to market places or covers sale everywhere.
+The rules impose certain restrictions on both the seller and purchaser of cattle.
+Though could be termed as lazy lawmaking, the restrictions imposed on the purchaser have left it open for interpretation on whether the ban on selling cattle for slaughter applies only to market places or covers sale every where.

-Section 22 of the new rules states that the seller has to give an undertaking to the market committee that the cattle has not been brought to the market to sell for slaughter.
+How do the rules make sourcing cattle for meat difficult?
+Take Section 22.
+The law makes it clear that the seller has to give an undertaking to the market committee that the cattle has not been brought to the market to sell for slaughter.

 The third rule is what makes the entire regulation, whose primary aim is to govern cattle trade in livestock markets, ambiguous.
 While it makes sense to say that the seller should not sell the the cattle for slaughter, when the same restriction is applied to a purchaser, it immediately takes the regulation outside the ambit of the market.
 The rules plainly say that the purchaser of the cattle shall “not sell the animal for purpose of slaughter”.
 Here there is no qualifying provision clearly mentioning that the restriction is only inside the market.